Prethermalization and entanglement dynamics in interacting topological pumps: Nature of the quasisteady state

 \textbf{Natural orbital populations:} More generally, the one-body reduced density matrix (1RDM) $\rho^{(1)}_{ij} = \braket{\Psi(t)|c^{\dagger}_{i} c_{j} |\Psi(t)}$ encodes the expectation values of {\it all} one-body observables.
 Here we focus on the ``natural orbital populations,'' $\{n_{\mu}(t)\}$, which are the eigenvalues of the 1RDM: $\rho^{(1)} = \sum_{\mu} n_{\mu}(t)\ket{n_{\mu}(t)}\bra{n_{\mu}(t)}$.
 The natural orbitals $\{\Ket{n_{\mu}(t)}\}$ provide an orthonormal single-particle basis for the system.
 For a translation-invariant state, the natural orbitals are labeled by crystal momentum $k$ and a band index $\tilde\alpha$.
 Compared with the single-particle Floquet bands of $H_0(t)$, the natural orbital bands are renormalized, and incorporate mean-field effects of interactions in the time-dependent state of the system.

-We track the emergence of the quasisteady state through the natural orbital populations, $\{n_{\mu}(t)\}$.
+For the reasons above, we track the emergence of the quasisteady state through the natural orbital populations, $\{n_{\mu}(t)\}$, which provide a more refined picture of the system's dynamics than the non-interacting band populations studied in Ref.~\cite{Lindner2017}.
 For any product (Slater determinant) state, the natural orbital populations are one for each of the filled orbitals, and zero for the remaining unoccupied orbitals.
 Deviations from this form (of all ones and zeros) signal the development of correlations.
 In the quasisteady state, we expect the natural orbital populations within the (renormalized) partially-filled band to be uniform, while the populations in the unoccupied band remain close to zero.
 For a half-filled band (quarter-filled system), in the quasisteady state we therefore expect $N/2$ natural orbitals (accounting for one of the two bands) to be half-occupied ($n_{\mu} = 0.5$), while the remaining $N/2$ natural orbitals remain nearly empty.
 At long times, $t \gg \tau_{\rm inter}$, we expect all natural orbitals to become equally occupied, with $n_{\mu} = 1/4$ for all $\mu$, as heating allows the system to ergodically explore its full Hilbert space.\\

 \textbf{Entanglement spectrum and entropy:} While the natural orbital populations provide some measure of correlations between one particle and the remainder of particles in the system, they do not contain sufficient information to resolve correlations of higher order.
 To more fully characterize the many-body nature of the quasisteady state, we turn to the entanglement spectrum and entanglement entropy.
-These measures characterize entanglement between degrees of freedom that are split across a bipartition of the system into two complementary regions $\mathcal{A}$ and $\mathcal{B}$.
+These measures characterize entanglement between degrees of freedom that are split across a bi-partition of the system into two complementary regions $\mathcal{A}$ and $\mathcal{B}$.
 Such correlations are captured by the Schmidt decomposition

 the entanglement spectrum $\{\xi_i\}$ is defined in terms of the Schmidt coefficients $\{\lambda_i\}$ via $\lambda_i^2 = e^{-\xi_i}$.
 The entanglement entropy is given by the von Neumann entropy of the reduced density matrix of subsystem $\mathcal{A}$ (or $\mathcal{B}$, by symmetry):